Evanston Public Library’s 101 Great Books for Kids 2022: Folk Tales, Fairy Tales, and Religious Tales

 65. The Year I Flew Away by Marie Arnold

 A girl from Haiti gets a chance to immigrate to Brooklyn to live with her aunt and uncle.
-She wants to be American, know English perfectly, and fit in at her new school.
-That’s all normal, but is it wise to accept help and advice from a magical witch?
-What do we trade of our culture when we move to a new place?
-What do we lose?
+Amari desperately wants to fit in and at her new school by becoming “more American,” but should she accept help from a magical witch?
+A funny, suspenseful look about holding on to your culture.
 J Arnol.M

 Comics and Graphic Novels